 Car windshields are constructed of two separate sheets of glass with a thin layer of plastic called PVB (the laminate) in between.
 This type of construction is known as "laminated glass" or "safety glass".

 When a break results in the glass (usually caused by a small stone ), it creates an air gap between the layers, light bounces around inside the air space, causing the break to be visible.
-It also creates a weak spot in the glass which, if not repaired, will crack further due to movement, stress or temperature changes that cause contraction and expansion of the glass.
+It also creates a weak spot in the glass which, if not repaired, will crack further due to temperature changes that cause contraction and expansion of the glass.

 With the Ultra BOND method of glass repair, the air gap is filled with an optically clear resin that removes the refraction (light bounce).
 The resin bonds to the surrounding glass preventing it from spreading.
 Some things that could prevent a quality repair are: dirt, moisture, Rain-X or similar products.